jpsdr/MKVToolnix-Windows-7/README.Windows.md

 Earlier versions could still be built with Microsoft's Visual Studio / Visual C++ programs, and those steps were described here as well.
-However, current MKVToolNix versions require many features of the new C++11 standard which haven't been supported by Microsoft's compilers for a long time.
+However, current MKVToolNix versions require many features of the C++11 and C++14 standards which Microsoft's compilers have had spotty support for for a long time.
 Additionally the author doesn't use Visual C++ himself and couldn't provide project files for it.

 # 1. Building with a mingw cross compiler